 Which is a better option, woofer or subwoofer?

 A woofer comes with a two-way or three-way drivers system, a single speaker, and a passive setup to produce an enhanced low-frequency sound.
-At the same time, the subwoofer uses an active or passive setup with two speakers and a single driver’s system that is known to provide relatively a much fuller and complete bass.
+At the same time, the subwoofer uses an active or passive setup with two speakers and a single driver’s system that is known to provide relatively much fuller and complete bass.
 Woofers are generally used in small car setups or entertainment setups; however, subwoofers can be used in home theatres or music setups.
 Hence, based on your working requirements, each offers its own services and efficiency.

 Can I use a woofer as a subwoofer?